Whitesnake: 1987 (1985–1988)

-The supporting tour for Slide It In came to an end in January 1985 when Whitesnake played two shows at the Rock in Rio festival in Brazil.
-After the tour ended, Cozy Powell parted ways with the band.
-According to Coverdale, his relationship with Powell had deteriorated increasingly over the course of the tour.
-After the final show, Coverdale flew to Los Angeles to inform Geffen Records he was letting the rest of the band go.
-Coverdale was persuaded to keep Sykes involved (as Geffen felt they formed a "strong image together") and ultimately changed his mind about Murray.
+The supporting tour for Slide It In ended in January 1985 with two shows at the Rock in Rio festival in Brazil.
+After the tour, Cozy Powell parted ways with the band.
+According to Coverdale, his relationship with Powell had deteriorated over the course of the tour.
+After the final show, Coverdale flew to Los Angeles to inform Geffen Records he was dismissing the rest of the band.
+He was persuaded to keep Sykes (because Geffen felt they formed a "strong image together") and ultimately changed his mind about Murray.
 Powell, meanwhile, was fired.
 According to Murray, Powell's departure was the result of financial disputes.
-Coverdale would later state that Powell didn't feel like the offer he got for his involvement was "appropriate".
+Coverdale later said Powell did not consider the offer for his involvement "appropriate".

 Coverdale and Sykes retreated to the South of France in early 1985 to begin writing the band's next album.
 The sessions proved fruitful and they were later joined by Murray, who helped with the arrangements.
 The new material saw Whitesnake moving further away from their bluesier roots in favour of a more American hard rock sound.
 John Kalodner also convinced Coverdale to re-record two songs from the Saints & Sinners album, "Here I Go Again" and "Crying in the Rain", which he thought had great potential with better production and arranging.
 (Note: In Martin Popoff's book Sail Away: Whitesnake's Fantastic Voyage (2015), John Kalodner states that it was his idea to re-record both "Here I Go Again" and "Crying in the Rain".
 However, in 2017, Coverdale stated: "Geffen asked me to redo [Here I Go Again], which I wasn't very keen on.
 But I said, 'if you want me to do that, I want to redo 'Crying in the Rain, 'cus I was never really happy with the original.")
 With new material ready, the band then began searching for a new drummer.
 A reported sixty drummers auditioned for the group, with prolific session drummer Aynsley Dunbar eventually being chosen.
 Former Ozzy Osbourne drummer Tommy Aldridge was also offered the spot, but an equally satisfactory agreement couldn't be reached.
 Drummer Carmine Appice claimed to have turned down the position due to commitments with his own band King Kobra.
 Appice would later join Sykes in Blue Murder.